MicrosoftDocs/win32/desktop-src/direct3d9/setting-the-stream-source.md

 ---
-Description: 'The IDirect3DDevice9::SetStreamSource method binds a vertex buffer to a device data stream, creating an association between the vertex data and one of several data stream ports that feed the primitive processing functions.' ms.assetid: 'ef317537-3095-435d-b0f2-83cb3b385da2'
+Description: The IDirect3DDevice9SetStreamSource method binds a vertex buffer to a device data stream, creating an association between the vertex data and one of several data stream ports that feed the primitive processing functions. ms.assetid: ef317537-3095-435d-b0f2-83cb3b385da2
-title: 'Setting the Stream Source (Direct3D 9)'
+title: Setting the Stream Source (Direct3D 9) ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Setting the Stream Source (Direct3D 9)

-The [**IDirect3DDevice9::SetStreamSource**](idirect3ddevice9--setstreamsource.md) method binds a vertex buffer to a device data stream, creating an association between the vertex data and one of several data stream ports that feed the primitive processing functions.
-The actual references to the stream data do not occur until a drawing method, such as [**IDirect3DDevice9::DrawPrimitive**](idirect3ddevice9--drawprimitive.md), is called.
+The [**IDirect3DDevice9::SetStreamSource**](/windows/win32/d3d9helper/nf-d3d9-idirect3ddevice9-setstreamsource?branch=master) method binds a vertex buffer to a device data stream, creating an association between the vertex data and one of several data stream ports that feed the primitive processing functions.
+The actual references to the stream data do not occur until a drawing method, such as [**IDirect3DDevice9::DrawPrimitive**](/windows/win32/d3d9helper/nf-d3d9-idirect3ddevice9-drawprimitive?branch=master), is called.

 A stream is defined as a uniform array of component data, where each component consists of one or more elements representing a single entity such as position, normal, color, and so on.
 The Stride parameter specifies the size of the component, in bytes.